Charles Marsland

-Charles Marsland (1923-2007) was a Honolulu attorney who served as the first elected Prosecuting Attorney of Honolulu from 1981 to 1988.
-He is best known for his aggressive prosecution of the Hawaiian Mob during the mid 1980s, which took place after the murder of his son, which was allegedly connected to organized crime.
+Charles Marsland (1923–2007) was a Honolulu attorney who served as the first elected Prosecuting Attorney of Honolulu from 1981 to 1988.
+He is best known for his aggressive prosecution of the Hawaiian Mob during the mid 1980s, which took place after the murder of his son that was allegedly connected to organized crime.

 Early life and education

 Marsland, the grandson of Norwegian immigrants to Hawaii, was born on April 11, 1923.
 His father, Charles F. Marsland Sr., was a deep-sea diver and his mother Sadie was a schoolteacher.
 Marsland attended the prestigious Punahou School and, upon graduation, attended Tufts College in Medford, Massachusetts.
 While enrolled, he joined the US Navy Reserve Officers Training Corps as a rifleman and was subsequently deployed to fight in the Pacific Ocean theater of World War II.
 As a Naval commander, Marsland fought in the Philippines and, after the war, remained in the Navy as a prison administration officer at Pearl Harbor.
 Following his discharge from the Navy, he returned to Tufts and graduated with his bachelor's degree in 1949, then enrolled at Northeastern University's school of law in Boston.